mars90226/dotvim/README.md

 [lazy.nvim](https://github.com/folke/lazy.nvim) as plugin manager.

 Vim specific config is removed, but you can use `vim` branch to access them.
+Packer specific config is removed, but you can use `packer` branch to access them.

 ## Major plugins